sakshiS004/JanKen/README.md

 **Features:**
 <br>
-<br>Random Choice Generation:  The game utilizes the random module to ensure that the computer's choice is made randomly, providing a fair challenge each time.
+<br>Random Choice Generation:  The game utilizes the random module to ensure that the computer's choice is made randomly, providing a fair challenge each time.<br>
 <br>
-User Interaction:  Players input their choice and receive immediate feedback on the outcome of the game.
+User Interaction:  Players input their choice and receive immediate feedback on the outcome of the game.<br>
 <br>
 Decision Making:  Useful for quick and fair decision-making in various scenarios.

-**Installation:**
+**Installation:**<br>
 <br>
 To run the game, ensure you have Python 3.x installed.
 No additional installation is required for the random module as it is part of the Python standard library.
 <br>